CodeCraftersIO/Workshop/Presentations/09-SoftSkills.md

 # Why is SLOP bad?

-Duplicates behaviors
+- Duplicates behaviors
-Obscures the intent
+- Obscures the intent
-Needs more training for future devs
+- Needs more training for future devs
-	++ comments
+	- ++ Comments
-	++ tests
+	- ++ Tests

 ---

 # What **is** TECHDEBT

-Code to fix later (or never)
+- Code to fix later (or never)
-Future-features, but not now-features
+- Future-features, but not now-features
-Tradeoffs taken in a controlled way
+- Tradeoffs taken in a controlled way

 ---